-A recent study reveals that automated robots are much more efficient than humans at solving tests Captcha, a widely used security measure on over 100 popular websites.
+A recent study reveals that automated robots are far more efficient than humans in resolution of the tests Captcha, a widely used security measure on over 100 popular websites.

 In the study, scientists evaluated 200 of the most popular websites and found that 120 still use Captcha.
-They enlisted the help of 1.000 internet participants from different backgrounds – in terms of location, age, gender and educational level – to take 10 captcha tests on these websites and measure their difficulty levels.
+They enlisted the help of 1.000 Internet participants from diverse backgrounds – as to location, The age, gender and education level – to take 10 captcha tests on these sites and gauge their difficulty levels.

 The researchers found that many robots described in scientific journals could beat humans in these tests in both speed and accuracy.